JohnDorsey/PyCellEliminationRun/readme.md

       -sample rate.

-      -missing sample value prediction mode.

-      -cell probability prediction mode (vertical distance to Spline, direct distance to Spline, non-circular direct distance to spline (such as (log(horiz distance to nearest point)+log(vert distance to nearest point))**0.5) because this is less affected by the speed of the audio).

-  possible block format:

-    -Superblocks:

-      -Superblocks might increase the effectiveness of some compression codecs which act on the batches of encoded blocks - e.g. palettization.
+    -Superblocks, which might increase the effectiveness of some compression codecs which act on the batches of encoded blocks - e.g. palettization.

-    -Blocks.

   Todo:

     -external features:

       -add a full-length sample song.

+      -add 15-second 48kHz sample song.

       -add a sample image.